If you are making a TV programme or video about the Advanced Passenger Train - Please let me know !

 BBC Scotland Broadcast 11 March 1998

 Produced to mark 1998 as the 150th anniversary of the first direct train service between Scotland and London.
-'The Future' section included interviews with one of the first APT drivers and also a passenger, before looking at Virgins proposed tilting trains for the WCML.
+'The Future' section included interviews with one of the first APT-P drivers and also a passenger, before looking at Virgin's proposed new tilting trains for the WCML.

 Discovery Channel 1999

-Feature on the British pop music producer Pete Waterman.
+Feature on the English pop music producer Peter Alan Waterman.

 BBC1 Broadcast 29 November 1999